modularml/mojo/Mojo/docs/compiler/manual/ParserDebugging.md

 For example, try taking out the standard library and builtins by passing `kgen-translate %s --mojo-disable-builtins -import-mojo`.
-This might require some effort, because things like `Optional`, `List`, and even `Int` won’t be available.
-Look at `KGEN/test/test-packages/std/builtin/stubs.mojo` for inspiration on how to nicely fake those.
+This might require some effort, because things like `Optional`, `List`, and even `Int` won't be available.
+Look at `Mojo/test/test-packages/std/builtin/stubs.mojo` for inspiration on how to nicely fake those.

-For an example, see `KGEN/test/mojo-parser/trait_metatype_roundtrip.mojo`.
+For an example, see `Mojo/test/mojo-parser/trait_metatype_roundtrip.mojo`.

 Caveat: The Mojo compiler hard-codes `AnyType`, so if you make your own trait named `AnyType` it might not work as expected.
 Also, Mojo secretly automatically